sveltejs/svelte/site/content/docs/04-run-time.md

 ---

-Animates the x and y positions and the opacity of an element. `in` transitions animate from an element's current (default) values to the provided values, passed as parameters. `out` transitions animate from the provided values to an element's default values.
+Animates the x and y positions and the opacity of an element. `in` transitions animate from the provided values, passed as parameters to the element's default values. `out` transitions animate from the element's default values to the provided values.

 `fly` accepts the following parameters: